JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 import './input.js';
 ```

-This can then be bundled with `npm run bundle-prod` which will we look at the entry point (`index.js`) observes that it imports the file `input.js` which itself imports `secret.js`; webpack builds this dependency tree and include all that is needed in the bundle.
+This can then be bundled with `npm run bundle-prod` which will look at the entry point (`index.js`) observes that it imports the file `input.js` which itself imports `secret.js`; webpack builds this dependency tree and includes all that is needed in the bundle.

-This can be used in the shiny application which we modify, so it listens to the `secret` input set and only when that input is set does it render a plot and a message.
+This can be used in the shiny application, which we modify so it listens to the `secret` input and only when that input is set renders a plot and a message.

 ```r
 library(shiny)